Tokyo Pictures Guide, Japan

 One great thing about Japanese public transport is being always on time.
-In fact, everybody would panic if the commuter train is late even for 5 seconds and platform staff will apologise
+In fact commuters panic if the train is late for 10 seconds and platform staff apologise.

 Tokyo Metro goes almost anywhere in the capital including greater Tokyo.
 You buy tickets on a single-ride basis but instead of having to buy different tickets for different train and bus lines, two universal money storage cards (refundable) are available that simply need to be touched onto a blue illuminated sign to permit entry.

 Sapica is the easiest pass to buy, with English instructions available on the machines and fillable in ¥1,000 units.
 Many shops will now accept payment via Sapica.

 To get a reusable Sapica travel card from a Tokyo – or any other – ticket machine, press ‘English’, the number of travellers and days required, insert that amount (or more), and get a multi-trip travel card.